Lazio: Agriculture

 From fruits the most important are kiwifruit (1st place in Italy) and hazel nuts "Nocciola romana".
 Italy itself is the second largest producer of kiwifruit worldwide and was surpassed only by China.
 Infrastructure which has been used for grape growing was easily adapted for kiwifruit cultivation.

 Animal husbandry

 Only sheep and buffalo herds are significant nationwide.
-Both keep dominantly for milk, which using to production Pecorino Romano and Mozzarella di Buffalo cheese.
-Sheep herds is the 3rd nationwide after Sardinia and Sicily.
-40% of sheep are breeding in province of Viterbo.
+Both are kept predominantly for milk, which is used in the production of pecorino romano and mozzarella di bufala cheese.
+Sheep herds are the 3rd nationwide after Sardinia and Sicily.
+40% of sheep are bred in province of Viterbo.

 Viticulture

 Vineyards cover 47,884 ha in Lazio.
 90% of wines are white.
 In production of quality wine Lazio has rank 14 of 20 with 190.557 hl.